Events

 Prof. Michael Buehl, University of St Andrews SLIDES

-We will be covering hyperfine interactions in NMR (and how to calculate hyperfine-induced shifts) as well as the modelling of NMR chemical shifts of paramagnetic metal-organic frameworks (MOFs), with examples from the literature.
-The format, as usual, will be short introductory talks by the speakers, followed by a discussion.
+We covered hyperfine interactions in NMR (and how to calculate hyperfine-induced shifts) as well as the modelling of NMR chemical shifts of paramagnetic metal-organic frameworks (MOFs), with examples from the literature.
+The format, as usual, was short introductory talks by the speakers, followed by a discussion.

 Inorganic crystal structure prediction (Oct.
 2022)